TheNewAttacker64/jarbou3/README.md

 - [x] ngrok setup module fixed
 - [x] sendall func fixed
 - [x] playsound play wav file in the background (just .wav)
+- [x] FindFiles function find files with targeted extention on selected path in target system
 # DISCLAIMER
                                        TO BE USED FOR Education Purpose